thedancomplex/love-bot-music-video-input/README.md

+# Auto Audio based on ToneMatrix Redux

+This program takes various types of data from online and automatically converts it into a format that the ToneMatrix can understand.
+The resulting song/pattern is then automatically played.
+This is a part of the "Love-Bot" series by Daniel M. Lofaro and Elena Knox. - 2022

 # ToneMatrix Redux

 Click on the boxes and make music!
 This project is an HTML5 revival of [ToneMatrix by Audiotool](https://tonematrix.audiotool.com/), which was originally written in Flash.